-The American Family Insurance ALL-USA Preseason Girls Track and Field Team was selected by Fred Baer, the founder of Track and Field Writers of America, and Mike Kennedy, the high school editor for Track & Field News.
+The 2018 American Family Insurance ALL-USA Preseason team was selected by Fred Baer, founder of the Track and Field Writers of America, and Mike Kennedy, high school editor of Track & Field News.

 The honorees are divided based on event.
 Follow the links below for each group; athletes are listed alphabetically.